Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Results and Discussion

-{Any change in the $^{36}$Ar/$^{38}$Ar ratio, on the other hand, is predominantly shaped by escape to space and replenishment through volcanic outgassing. }For its evolution and the therewith connected atmospheric escape over time, we compare the CO$_2$ sputter escape rates of \citet{slipski16} with our calculations.
-Figure~\ref{Fig:Argon}a shows that, if one takes the argon escape rates by \citet{slipski16}, sputtering would have been able to create the present day $^{36}$Ar/$^{38}$Ar value from its initial ratio as preserved within ALH~84001 for an initial pressure range at 4.1 Ga of 0.7\,--\,1.3 bar, if one does not alter the sputtering efficiency, i.e $s_{\rm f} = 1$ in equation (\ref{Eq:Lsput}).
-For the maximum of 1.3 bar, no argon should have been supplied by volcanic outgassing into the atmosphere since the cessation of the Martian dynamo, therefore all of the atmospheric Ar must have been accumulated before then due to the required vanishing volcanic outgassing factor. \cite{kurokawa18} suggested that the volcanic gases contain only a negligible amount of noble gases.
-Therefore, pressures towards the maximum would be in agreement with them.
-For pressures above 1.3 bar, sputtering of Ar isotopes based on the values of \citet{slipski16} is not efficient enough to remove the required amount during the time span of 4.1 billion years, whereas for pressures below 0.7 bar sputtering becomes so efficient that no amount of outgassing is able to provide enough $^{36}$Ar to reach the preserved ratio of the 4.1 Ga old Mars meteorite ALH 84001.
-For lower or higher pressures, one would have to change the value of $s_{\rm f}$.
+{Any change in the $^{36}$Ar/$^{38}$Ar ratio, on the other hand, is predominantly shaped by escape to space and replenishment through volcanic outgassing. }For its evolution and the therewith connected atmospheric escape over time, we compare the CO$_2$ sputter escape rates of \citet{slipski16} with our calculations. {Figure~\ref{Fig:Argon}a shows that, if one takes the argon escape rates of \citet{slipski16}, sputtering would have been able to create the present day $^{36}$Ar/$^{38}$Ar value from its initial ratio as preserved within ALH~84001 for an initial pressure range at 4.1 Ga of 0.1\,--\,0.45 bar for $s_{\rm f} = 1.0 - 1.8$ in Equation~(\ref{Eq:Lsput}), {if one takes about 0.45 bar as upper limit as retrieved from our escape study}.

 Figure~\ref{Fig:Argon}b shows the same, but with argon sputter values that are derived from our CO$_2$ sputtering {via Equation~\ref{Eq:Lsput}}.
-As can be seen, if keeping $s_{\rm f} = 1$ {(green line)}, no initial pressure can reproduce the present-day $^{36}$Ar/$^{38}$Ar ratio which might be an indication that our rates are too high {(please also note that the green line reaches a minimum at around 600 million years ago (Ma); at this time almost no $^{36}$Ar is left in the atmosphere and ongoing $^{38}$Ar sputtering together with outgassing of $^{36}$Ar leads to an increase of the ratio towards the present)}.
-If one sets $s_{\rm f} = 0.08\,-\,0.13$, however, one can reproduce today's$^{36}$Ar/$^{38}$Ar ratio {for 0.5\,--\,3.0 bar} which is, although partially overlapping, significantly broader than the pressure range that we retrieved with the values of \citet{slipski16}.
-However, as pointed out by \citet{zahnle08}, such a thick CO$_2$-dominated atmosphere might not have been photochemically stable on early Mars but was likely converted to a CO-dominated atmosphere through the dissociation of CO$_2$ into CO and O.
+As can be seen, if keeping $s_{\rm f} = 1$ {(green line)}, an initial pressure of $\sim$0.43 bar cannot reproduce the present-day $^{36}$Ar/$^{38}$Ar ratio which might be an indication that our {CO$_2$ sputter rates} are too high.
+If one sets {$s_{\rm f} = 0.13\,-\,0.81$}, however, one can reproduce today's $^{36}$Ar/$^{38}$Ar ratio {for 0.01\,--\,0.45 bar which is similar to the pressure range that we retrieved with the values of \citet{slipski16}}.